zainabmelh/guide-articles/articles/Certificates/nest-one-array-within-another-array/index.md

 ---
-title: "Nest one Array within Another Array"
+title: Nest One Array Within Another Array
-parent: "certificates-guide"
 ---
 You can nest arrays within other arrays, like this:`[["Bulls", 43]]`.